 \subsection{Package}

-Conventional bosonic cQED architecture usually using a monolith package, made of high-purity aluminium, to minimize seam loss~\cite{copetudo_shaping_2024, pan_realization_2025}.
+Conventional bosonic cQED architecture usually uses a monolith package, made of high-purity aluminium, to minimise seam loss~\cite{copetudo2024shaping, pan2025realization}.
 The chip hosting the ancillary elements is inserted into a waveguide to couple capacitively to the cavity mode and the other end of the chip is held by a clamp, which is, in turn, attached to the main package.
 However, this approach is not suitable for the device we use here.
 The on-chip ground plane and requirement for wirebonding necessitate a seam placed near the cavity wall.

 Hence, our superconducting package was carefully re-designed to accommodate these requirements.
 Unlike conventional architecture, our package consists of three separate parts.
 The main body contains the cavity and the circular waveguide, where the transmon is inserted (Fig.~\ref{sfig:package}(a)).
-This part is made of 4N6 aluminum to ensure the lifetime of the coaxial $\lambda/4$-cavity.
+This part is made of 4N6 aluminium to ensure the long lifetime of the coaxial $\lambda/4$-cavity.

-The waveguide and clamping structures consist of two pieces, the bottom and top clamps.
-As we expect the high-Q cavity mode field to be weak in the clamps volume, these parts are made of 6061 aluminum alloy to allow more precise machining and mechanical robustness.
+The clamping structure consists of two pieces, the bottom and top clamps.
+As we expect the high-Q cavity mode field to be weak in the clamps volume, these parts are made of 6061 aluminium alloy to allow more precise machining and mechanical robustness.

 The top clamp functions as a lid that covers the chip and shields it from the environment.
 Importantly, it features a 4mm-long extrusion (Fig.~\ref{sfig:package}(b)), which blocks the cavity field from propagating towards SMA ports outside the heavily filtered CPW line.